 NIDPC was the first Direct Primary Care clinic in Idaho.
 We were founded by Dr. Richard Samuels in 2012.
-Since Dr. Samuels retired in 2019, Drs.
-Silakoski and Odom have taken the helm to lead the clinic into its next phase.
-After their time in the military and the private sectors, Drs.
-Silakoski and Odom knew that there was a better way to provide healthcare in America, and that way is Direct Primary Care.
+Since Dr. Samuels retired in 2019, Dr. Silakoski has taken the helm to lead the clinic into its next phase.
+After their time in the military and the private sectors, Dr. Silakoski knew that there was a better way to provide healthcare in America, and that way is Direct Primary Care.

 Direct Primary Care is a concept that rejects the idea that insurance companies should dictate the amount of time you spend with your doctor.
 By not billing insurance for your clinic visits, Direct Primary Care takes away the transactional relationship of your healthcare, and reestablishes the relationship that you need with your physician.
 By joining a Direct Primary Care clinic, you recognize that insurance directed healthcare is not meeting your needs, and you choose to have a relationship, and not a transaction, with your doctor.

 We manage most conditions in our clinic, and if we cannot manage your health, we refer you to the specialist that will best meet your needs.
 Additionally, we perform many procedures, labs, and